 Suzanne's husband, Brad Simpson, was charged with assaulting her before she went missing.
 His bond hearing was initially scheduled early this week, but it has since been postponed to a later date.
 He also faces a separate federal charge, accused of illegally possessing a short-barreled rifle.
 Authorities have not directly connected him to the disappearance of his wife, but they say he is not cooperating.

-Olmos Park Police Chief Fidel Villegas said the Simpson family has provided valuable help in the investigation, which leads them to believe "there is a good chance of recovering Suzanne at that location."
+Olmos Park Police Chief Fidel Villegas said the Simpson family has provided valuable help in the investigation, which led them to narrow their search to the landfill.

 See the full statement from Barton Simpson on Wednesday below: